 The experience and reactions to the show: I’ve met so many people this summer.
-I’m kind of glad it’s over just so I have a minute to breathe (laughs).
-Every single person I’ve met was phenomenal.
-People who have taken to this show and been engulfed by that world.
-There are people who will watch one scene and spend hours breaking it down.
+I’m kind of glad it’s over so that I have a minute to breathe [laughs].
+Every single person I’ve met was phenomenal — people who have taken to this show and been engulfed by that world.
+Some people will watch one scene and spend hours breaking it down.
 The legacy of the show has already taken its toll.
 That fan base was already there.
-Now you add in the third season and it’s so far removed from the original series in some ways but then it’s also still connected in other ways.
+Now you add in the third season, and it’s so far removed from the original series in some ways, but then it’s also still connected in other ways.
 I’ve seen a lot of different reactions.
-Most people seem to think it’s amazing but everyone’s relationship to it is different.
+Most people seem to think it’s amazing, but everyone’s relationship to it is different.
 The fact that in a time of exposition and very cookie cutter, linear narratives that are being constantly regurgitated, it’s so nice to have a guy who can make people walk away from his work saying “Did that guy just mess with me for 18 hours?”
 He’s an artist in the truest sense.
 If I go to an art museum, I love to be baffled as to what the art means rather than have someone tell me exactly what it is.
-That’s most movies these days, it’s all exposition.
+That’s most movies these days; it’s all exposition.
 It’s all of these narratives that don’t try the mind of the viewer and David Lynch demands the viewer to sit there and watch his material.

 The fan community: These guys are the greatest.
 I’m not just saying that to you so it will trickle out to people.
 These guys are seriously great.
 My character’s part is small but then at the same time, there are people that I’ve talked to that have created a whole universe in their minds for my character.
 It’s an honor to be connected to David Lynch because people are drawn to his energy.
-So in meeting fans, it’s kind of a sense of family, like nothing that I’ve ever experienced before—more than my own family! (laughs) I went to the Twin Peaks Festival which is an old school experience.
-You should definitely go next year Andrew.
-It was my introduction with the fans.
+So in meeting fans, it’s kind of a sense of family, like nothing that I’ve ever experienced before—more than my own family! [laughs] I went to the Twin Peaks Festival, which is an old school experience.
+You should definitely go next year, Andrew.
+It was my introduction to the fans.
 Everyone was so warm, so kind, so engaged.
-I in return, had that same energy.
+I, in return, had that same energy.
 My girlfriend is my publicist and I hired her to take a picture of me with every fan that came up to me.
-They loved it, I loved it.
+They loved it; I loved it.
 In one word: family.

 The future: We live in an age where there’s such an influx of content and I tip my hat to anyone who can get that fan base.
 I’m blessed because with Twin Peaks there’s a solid, concrete fan base and as an actor that’s like hitting the lotto.
 All of a sudden, 100,000 people know you’re name or character.
 There’s a lot that comes up with that, like maintaining humility.
 Again, I got thrown into a family and that means people want to talk to me now.
 Humility is a must.